Minister for Defence Personnel

 In the Government of Australia, the Minister for Defence Personnel is a position which is currently held by Matt Keogh, after the Albanese ministry was sworn in on 1 June 2022, following the 2022 Australian federal election.

 The ministerial portfolio has existed under various names since 1987.
-The Minister appointed is responsible for oversight of defence personnel and administered the portfolio through the Department of Defence, the Australian Defence Force, the Australian Defence Force Academy, and a range of other agencies.
+The Minister appointed is responsible for oversight of defence personnel and administers the portfolio through the Department of Defence, the Australian Defence Force, the Australian Defence Force Academy, and a range of other agencies.

 While ultimately responsible to the Commonwealth of Australia and the Parliament, in practical terms, the minister reports to the Minister for Defence.

-List of Ministers for Defence Personnel
+List of ministers for defence personnel

 The following individuals have been appointed as Minister for Defence Personnel, or any of its precedent titles: